Hilary Benn: Shadow Foreign Secretary

 At the 2015 general election, Benn was again re-elected, increasing his share of the vote to 55% and increasing his majority to 16,967.
 Following the election, Benn was named Shadow Foreign Secretary in the Second Harman shadow cabinet.
 On 17 June, Benn deputised for Harriet Harman at Prime Minister's Questions, when David Cameron was overseas in Europe, and Benn was Harman's unofficial deputy.
 One of the questions he asked challenged George Osborne, who was deputising for Cameron, over whether HMS Bulwark was under active review as revealed in a report by The Guardian.
 Writing for the New Statesman, George Eaton commended Benn's performance, saying: "Benn smartly denied the Chancellor the chance to deploy his favourite attack lines by devoting his six questions to national security and the Mediterranean refugee crisis, rather than the economy."

 In September 2015, both leadership and deputy leadership elections took place in the Labour Party.
 Benn supported Caroline Flint in the deputy leadership election, and Andy Burnham in the leadership election.
-Following the election of Jeremy Corbyn as Leader of the Labour Party in September, Benn retained the role of Shadow Foreign Secretary in Corbyn's shadow cabinet, and stressed that Labour would campaign to remain in the EU "under all circumstances".
+Following the election of Jeremy Corbyn as Leader of the Labour Party in September, Benn retained the role of Shadow Foreign Secretary in the Corbyn shadow cabinet, and stressed that Labour would campaign to remain in the EU "under all circumstances".
 This was later affirmed by a joint statement released by both Benn and Corbyn, which said that "Labour will be campaigning in the referendum for the UK to stay in the European Union."

 On 20 September, Benn signalled that Labour could back Prime Minister David Cameron's plans for airstrikes against the Islamic State (ISIL) in Syria: "What we've said consistently is that the government, if it has got a proposal, should bring that to the House of Commons.
 In relation to airstrikes, we shall look at the objectives.
 At the moment we don't know what the proposal is ...
 We will judge that against the objective, the legal base..."
 In November 2015, following the Paris attacks that had occurred a few days earlier, Benn initially agreed with Corbyn's position rejecting the proposal for Britain to launch airstrikes against ISIL in Syria and any intervention.
 However, Benn subsequently supported plans laid out by the Prime Minister, and said he would not resign over his disagreement with Corbyn because he was "doing [his] job as the Shadow Foreign Secretary".
 Benn had voted in favour of the Iraq War in 2003 and the 2011 military intervention in Libya, but voted against military intervention against Syrian President Bashar al-Assad in 2013.